meetkabeershah/meetkabeershah.github.io/_posts/2015-7-17-RocketLaunch.md

 ![Launch](http://i.stack.imgur.com/WEho3.jpg)
 [sponsored](http://www.shutterstock.com/)

 If it is meant to fail, let it fail.
 The faster we fail, the faster we grow.
+And we are ready to fail, but never to settle.

 >Because, sometimes when you do [something new](http://nerdspal.com/), you make mistakes.
 It is best to admit them quickly and get on to improve your [other things](http://nordible.com/).

+*If we lose - we guide.
+If we win - we lead.* This is the core of our risk taking strategy.

 #What this project is all about?